RELATES TO: KRS 324A.035(1), (3), 324A.065, 324A.075, 12 C.F.R. 225.64, 225.65, 12 U.S.C. 3331-3351

 STATUTORY AUTHORITY: KRS 324A.020, 324A.035(1), (3), 324A.065(1)

-Section 1.
-A real estate appraiser from another state who is licensed or certified by the appraiser licensing or certifying agency in that state shall apply for registration to receive temporary appraiser licensing or certification privileges in this state by paying a fee of fifty (50) dollars and filing with the board a notarized application on a form prescribed by the board.
-The completed application shall include the following information:
+Section 2.
+A real estate appraiser from another state who is licensed or certified by the appraiser licensing or certifying agency in that state shall apply for registration to receive temporary appraiser licensing or certification privileges in this state by paying a fee of $150 and filing with the board a notarized application on a form prescribed by the board.
+The completed application shall include:

 (2) A statement under seal issued by the appraiser licensing or certifying agency in the applicant's resident state setting forth: